cultureamp/kestrel/README.md

 ### Event-processors (Projectors and Reactors)

-KES offers multiple ways of defining your event-processors depending on your needs.
+Kestrel offers multiple ways of defining your event-processors depending on your needs.

 #### Using interfaces